vivirodrigues/RL_Routing/description.md

 #### Parameters analysis

 Our agent has two main parameters that need to be considered: the learning rate $\alpha$ and the weight of future rewards $\gamma$.
-The $\alpha$ values tested are $\{0.05, 0.1, 0.3, 0.5, 0.7\}$ and the $\gamma$ values are $\{0.1, 0.25, 0.5, 0.9, 0.99\}$.
+The $\alpha$ values tested are $\{0.05, 0.1, 0.3, 0.5, 0.7\}$, and the $\gamma$ values are $\{0.1, 0.25, 0.5, 0.9, 0.99\}$.
 When varying $\alpha$, $\gamma = 0.99$, when varying $\gamma$, $\alpha = 0.7$.
 The experiments were performed with $1000$ episodes of $1000$ steps at max each.

 The following figures present the results of our experiments.
-Looking at the first column, we see that every reward scheme and environment was able to reach the optimal cost (around 1700) with some parameter value.
-As expected, the optimal policies were obtained with higher $\gamma$ values.
+Looking at the first column, we see that every reward scheme and environment reached the optimal cost (around 1700) with some parameter value.
+The optimal policies were obtained with higher $\gamma$ values as expected.
 Looking at the figures of the unit reward scheme of deterministic and stochastic environments, we see that there is not a big relation between the parameter values and the metrics.
 Because there is no clear tendency to increase or decrease, and the deviation (a grey area) is really big.

 Looking at the third column of the plots of weighted reward with deterministic or stochastic environment, we can see that the learning rate of 0.3 obtained high values of mean reward, and in the stochastic environment, a bigger learning rate resulted in lower performance.
 We can also see the positive outcome of increasing the discount factor.